demisx/demisx.github.io/_posts/2015-01-15-install-gulp4.md

 The Gulp 4 documentation effort is on the way.
 (Watch and contribute)[https://github.com/gulpjs/gulp/issues/803]
-Just be careful parsing existing documentation.
-Some of it is still v3 and hasn't been updated.
+Just be careful parsing existing docs.
+Some of it is still v3 specific and hasn't been updated at the time of writing this post.

 Today my environment was:

-- Gulp 4.0.0-alpha.1
+- Gulp 4.0.0-alpha.2
-- npm 2.0.0-alpha-5
+- npm 3.3.12
-- Mac OS X 10.10.1
+- Mac OS X 10.11.4